 We found an exemplary case of hole-punch clouds over Texas.
 From satellite imagery you could see holes just pocketing the sky, holes and long channels where aircraft had been flying at that level of the cloud for a while.

 Heymsfield used a weather forecast model developed at NCAR – and radar images of clouds from NASA’s CloudSat satellite – to explain the physics of how jet aircraft make hole-punch clouds.

 Heymsfield’s team found that every measurable commercial jet aircraft, private jet aircraft and also military jets as well as turbo props were producing these holes.
 He said a hole-punch cloud expands for hours after being created.
 Major airports, where there’s a lot of aircraft traffic, would be a good place to study cloud holes.
 He said:

 What we decided to do was look at major airports around the world, especially where there’s low cloud cover and cold clouds in the wintertime, and found that the frequency of occurrence suitable for this process to occur is actually reasonably high, on the order of three to five percent.
 In the winter months, it’s probably two to three times higher, 10 to 15 percent.

 He said people who look out their airplane window in flight can see for themselves how the wing changes a cloud.

 When an aircraft lands or takes off sometimes – especially in humid, tropical areas – you see a little veil of clouds over the wings of the aircraft.
 And basically, what’s happening over the wings of the aircraft, there’s cooling.
 And the cooling produces a cloud.

 The cooling of air over the wings generates ice, said Heymsfield.
-He said:

 About the Texas incident where satellite imagery showed many hole-punch openings and channels, Heymsfield said: